fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 On other occasions you’ll read your security advisory email and the affected package will sound completely unfamiliar… likely because it’s not one you explicitly installed but rather a _sub-dependency_.
 Y’see, your dependencies have their own `package.json` and dependencies, too.
 It seems almost unfair to have to worry about these too, however sometimes you do.
 The vulnerability might even appear several times as a sub-dependency in your lock file’s dependency tree.
 You need to check that lock file (it contains much more detail than `package.json`), work out which of your top-level dependencies are dependent on the sub-dependency, then go check your options.

+Update: use `yarn why sockjs` (replacing `sockjs` as appropriate) to find out why a module you don’t recognise is installed.
+It’ll let you know what module depends upon it, to help save some time.

+When having to work out the required update to address a security vulnerability in a package that is a subdependency, I like to quickly get to a place where the task is framed in plain English, for example:

+> To address a vulnerability in `xmlhttprequest-ssl` we need to upgrade `karma` to the closest available version above `4.4.1` where its dependency on `xmlhttprequest-ssl` is `>=1.6.2`

 #### Case Study 1

 I was recently alerted to a “high severity” vulnerability in package `xmlhttprequest-ssl`.